GabeScott/standard-works-vault/General Conference/2001 April - How Can I Become the Woman of Whom I Dream.md

 Of course there will be some problems along the way.
 There will be difficulties to overcome.
 But they will not last forever.
 He will not forsake you.

-When upon life’s billows you are tempest-tossed,
+>When upon life’s billows you are tempest-tossed,

-When you are discouraged, thinking all is lost,
+>When you are discouraged, thinking all is lost,

-Count your many blessings; name them one by one,
+>Count your many blessings; name them one by one,

-And it will surprise you what the Lord has done. ...
+>And it will surprise you what the Lord has done. …
+>

-So amid the conflict, whether great or small,
+>So amid the conflict, whether great or small,

-Do not be discouraged; God is over all.
+>Do not be discouraged; God is over all.

-Count your many blessings; angels will attend,
+>Count your many blessings; angels will attend,

-Help and comfort give you to your journey’s end.
+>Help and comfort give you to your journey’s end.

-(“Count Your Blessings,” Hymns, no. 241)
+>

 Look to the positive.
 Know that He is watching over you, that He hears your prayers and will answer them, that He loves you and will make that love manifest.
 Let the Holy Spirit guide you in all that you do as you look to become the kind of woman of whom you dream.
 You can do it.
 You will have friends and loved ones to help.
 And God will bless you as you pursue your course.
 This, girls, is my humble promise and prayer in your behalf, in the name of the Lord Jesus Christ, amen.